LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ### Add App Group to Bundle Identifiers

+This section is for those who have never built Loop with Xcode.

+* If you built Loop 2.2.x (this includes FreeAPS) via Xcode, you can skip some steps.
+Please click on [Add App Group for Loop 2](#add-app-group-for-loop-2).
-If you have already built Loop via Xcode using this Apple ID, skip ahead to [Create Loop App in App Store Connect](#create-loop-app-in-app-store-connect).
+* If you built Loop 3 (Loop-dev) via Xcode, you can skip more steps.
+Please click on [Check App Group Settings](#check-app-group-settings).

-1. Open this link: [Certificates, Identifiers & Profiles: List](https://developer.apple.com/account/resources/identifiers/list) on the apple developer site.
+Open this link: [Certificates, Identifiers & Profiles: List](https://developer.apple.com/account/resources/identifiers/list) on the apple developer site.

 1. For each of the following identifier names:
     * Loop
     * Loop Intent Extension